nextcloud/documentation/admin_manual/configuration_files/external_storage/dropbox.rst

 .. figure:: images/dropbox-4.png
    :alt: Your app's page.

-Click **Enable additional users** to allow multiple ownCloud users to access your new Dropbox share.
+Click **Enable additional users** to allow multiple Nextcloud users to access your new Dropbox share.

-Now go to your ownCloud Admin page.
-Your ownCloud configuration requires only the local mount name, the **App Key** and the **App Secret**, and which users or groups have access to the share.
+Now go to your Nextcloud Admin page.
+Your Nextcloud configuration requires only the local mount name, the **App Key** and the **App Secret**, and which users or groups have access to the share.
 Remember the little gear icon at the far right for additional options.